 Dr.Miklos Santha received his PhD from Université Paris-Diderot, France (1983), and is now a Senior Research Director at the Centre National de la RechercheScientifique in the Université Paris Diderot and a Principal Investigator at the Centre for Quantum Technologies at the National University of Singapore since 2008.
 He is an expertof classical and quantum algorithms and complexity.

-Dr. Marco Tomamichel received his PhD from ETH Zurich, Switzerland (2012), and is now a Senior Lecturer at the Centre for Quantum Software and Information with the University of Technology Sydney.
+Dr. Marco Tomamichel received his PhD from ETH Zurich, Switzerland (2012), and is now an Associate Professor at the Centre for Quantum Software and Information with the University of Technology Sydney.
 His research interests lie at the intersection of quantum mechanics, information theory and cryptography.
 In 2015, Dr. Tomamichel won a Discovery Early Career Researcher Award to research how information can be processed with small quantum devices.